itevie/app-runner-and-waiter/README.md

 `-d/--directory`: The directory to run the application in, by default it is the parent of `--app`, for example: `/home/username/Applications/SillyTavern`

 `-n/--no-open`: Don't open a URL once opened.
 Default false.
+Used for using the app as a launcher ig.

 `-b/--base-url`: The base URL to open (hostname), default is `127.0.0.1`